omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 Human Cognitive Patterns
 ```

-The hypothesis proposes that scaling progressively improves the fidelity with which models represent both.
+The hypothesis proposes that AI systems progressively learn increasingly faithful representations of both.

 ---

 # What Is Resolution?

+Resolution refers to representational fidelity.

-Resolution is not intended as a metaphor.
+It is not intended as a metaphor.

-It refers to the fidelity of the model's internal representation of:
+Resolution describes how accurately a system internally represents:

 * concepts,
 * relationships,